-When adding items to the E-Reserves section of a course on BlackBoard, the Library adheres to the University’s Copyright and Duplication Policy as enumerated in the Faculty Handbook (2005-2006) and retains the right not to include certain items in the Reserves collections if doing so does not comport with copyright law.
-Montclair State E-Reserves on BlackBoard are posted under the posted copyright guidelines .
+When adding items to the E-Reserves section of a course on Canvas, the Library adheres to the University’s Copyright and Duplication Policy as enumerated in the Faculty Handbook (2005-2006) and retains the right not to include certain items in the Reserves collections if doing so does not comport with copyright law.
+Montclair State E-Reserves on Canvas are posted under the posted copyright guidelines .

 E-Reserves Information for Faculty

 Montclair State faculty can request that the Library designate certain course related materials as E-Reserves.
-Anyone submitting items for E-Reserves must register their course in BlackBoard course management system.
+Anyone submitting items for E-Reserves must register their course in the Canvas course management system.
 To register, present a current, valid Montclair State University ID card at the Circulation Desk.

 General Procedures: All Items

 Please initiate the process of requesting items for Reserves by completing and submitting the Reserves Request Form.
 The print version of the Form is available at the Circulation Desk.
 Select the following link for the online E-Reserves Request Form.

 Submit the Reserves Request Form and materials at least two (2) weeks before the assigned reading date to ensure that items are available when needed by the students.
 Materials will be processed in the order in which they are received.
 Additional items can be submitted throughout the semester.